apache/incubator-teaclave/docs/my-first-function.md

 There is one more setup if you are using linkable attestation service subscription.
 Edit the `/etc/aesmd.conf` file and uncomment the `default quoting type = epid_linkable` line to enable linkable quotes for EPID-based attestation service (i.e., Intel Attestation Service).
-At last, the AESM service need to be restarted by `sudo systemctl restart aesmd`.
+At last, the AESM service needs to be restarted by `sudo systemctl restart aesmd`.

 ## Launch Teaclave Services